yogeshhegde/processor-sdk-doc/source/linux/How_to_Guides/Target/How_To_Enable_M2CC3301_in_linux.rst

 Because the AM6x starter kits now feature an M.2 Key-E connector, an M.2 card has been developed for evaluation purposes. `Order the M.2-CC3301 board from here <https://www.ti.com/tool/M2-CC3301>`_.
-The M.2-CC3351 is also interchangeable
+The M.2-CC3351 is also interchangeable and uses the exact same instructions below.

 By default, the Processor SDK includes support for the M.2-CC33x1 on the following starter kits: